 610.4.6.3 Areas of Localized Roughness.
 All ALRs, as defined in Sec 610.4.5.3, that exceed the maximum threshold set in Table 1 shall be corrected.

 610.4.6.4 Method of Correction.
 Corrective action to eliminate ALRs and improve the average IRI shall be accomplished with a method approved by the engineer.
-Diamond grinding bumps shall only be permitted for a 1 1/2-inch or greater single lift overlay.
+Diamond grinding for correction shall only be permitted for a 1 1/2-inch or greater single lift overlay.
 Grinding depth shall be limited to ¼ inch.
 The contractor shall reprofile the corrected lengths to verify smoothness compliance and submit an electronic data file in .PFF format to the engineer within 48 hours after testing.

-610.4.7 Single Lift Overlays.
+610.4.7 Single Lift Overlays > 1.5 Inches.
 These construction procedures apply to pavement treatments described in Sec 610.1 (d).

 610.4.7.1 Pre-Construction Quality Control Testing.
 Prior to performing any surface work or pavement repairs, the contractor shall profile the right wheel path in accordance with TM-59.
 This control profile will serve as the baseline for calculating percent improvement for the project.